thomknoe/INFO-5345/Final Project/README.md

 - <mark> Watch Mix Testing Video: [Mix Testing](https://drive.google.com/file/d/16aIuF2HokIAy-B7x9K5U18C-VjKTIVIT/view?usp=sharing) </mark>

 <mark>One initial challenge we encountered was ensuring the precise calibration of the pump motors to achieve a specific liquid dispensing rate from the container to the cup.
 Due to the non-standardization of the motors and the physics governing liquid transfer, the length of the tubes also played a crucial role.
 Consequently, initial calibration and firmware programming into the Arduino were necessary.
 All tubes were cut to the same length to establish a consistent distance for liquid travel, eliminating it as a variable to consider.
-To address this, we utilized ChatGPT to generate a calibration code that enabled us to test the motor’s fill-up capacity at least five liquid ounces in a container.
-We then marked the moment when the flow should cease by tracking the time.
+We then utilized ChatGPT to generate a calibration code that enabled us to test the motor’s fill-up capacity at least five liquid ounces in a container.
+We marked the moment when the flow should cease by tracking the time.
 The period during which the motor operates was used to calculate the exact velocity at which the motor induces the liquid, resulting in the final constants we determined.
 These constants were then applied across all serialized callbacks to the Arduino, ensuring a consistent amount of liquid is poured into the cup and maintaining the desired ratio of each liquid extracted from its respective container.</mark>

 ```
 // MOTOR CALIBRATION CODE